Having a bone marrow transplant is a complicated five-stage process.

-- a physical examination of your body to assess your general level of health
+- physical examination – to assess your general level of health

-- obtaining the stem cells that will be used in the transplant (known as harvesting)
+- harvesting – the process of obtaining the stem cells to be used in the transplant

-- preparing your body for the transplant (known as conditioning)
+- conditioning – preparing your body for the transplant

 - transplanting the stem cells

-- the recovery period, during which you will be monitored for any complications or side effects
+- recovery period – during which you'll be monitored for any complications or side effects

 The five stages are described in more detail below.

-You will have a thorough physical examination before having a stem cell transplant.
-Your overall level of health before the transplant will play a big part in how well you recover after the procedure.
+You'll have a thorough physical examination before a stem cell transplant.
+How healthy you are before the transplant will play a big part in your recovery.